 Mistakes are of many sorts - your own and those of others, and some loom taller than the rest as well.
 Many have tried to get to grips with their mistakes and shared their thoughts about it too.
-See if you find a saying that fits you among the 61 quotations and other sayings here.
-Unnamed ones are by me.
-TK
+See if you find a saying that fits you among the 75 quotations and other sayings here.
+Those with no author names to them can be credited T. Kinnes

 A doctor can bury his mistakes but an architect can only advise his clients to plant vines.
 [Frank Lloyd Wright]